MarkWattsBoomi/FlowComponentModel/README.md

 ## FlowField
 A wrapper for working with values in a flow.
+Can access any value in the flow's state.

+let myField: await FlowField=this.loadValue("FlowValueName");
+myField.value="NewValue";
+await this.updateValue(myField);

 ## FlowDisplayColumn
 A wrapper to simplify the display columns in the model